Free Consultation

 More serious injuries, such as broken bones or traumatic brain injuries, will obviously take longer to heal.
 In some cases, the effects of these injuries frequently are permanent.

-Again, if you have been injured in a car accident, it is important to seek medical attention as soon as possible.
+Again, if you have been injured in a car accident, seeking medical attention as soon as possible is essential.
 Once your injuries have been diagnosed and treated, you can then start working with a personal injury lawyer to get compensation for your damages.

 Of course, the wording of the no-fault bill varies from state to state.
-In many of states, a limit of $2000 applies to a no-fault claim.
+In many states, a limit of $2000 applies to a no-fault claim.
 Anything over that amount can go to an attorney.
-Other states put a minimum amount on medical bills for certain injuries.
-A few of the states have made a higher amount of mandatory statute before allowing a claim – some as high as $40,000 and loss of a job.
+Other states put a minimum amount on medical bills for specific injuries.
+A few states have made a higher amount of mandatory statutes before allowing a claim – some as high as $40,000 and some as high as a job loss.
 In the states that do not have any fault law, you are allowed to file a claim no matter what the injuries.
 As you can see, it is wise to always consult a car accident attorney to make sure what your state law is.

 You do not usually have serious injuries from a minor car accident.
 Then again, sometimes it is hard to know just how an accident will affect your body.
 Some of the symptoms of a minor car accident might be pain in your neck and shoulders, headaches, pain in your muscles, or strains in your ligaments.
 Pain may not happen immediately after an accident.
 Many people only feel pain and suffering after a few hours, days, or even weeks.

-A minor car accident may not have much value, but you need to know a few facts.
+A minor car accident may not be valuable, but you must know some facts.
 You had a car accident where someone hits you and it is their fault.
 The damage is not much to your car, but you are having headaches and some pain in your neck by the next day.
-You went to your doctor and after examining you, he tells you to give it a few days and see how you feel.
+You went to your doctor, and after examining you, he told you to give it a few days and see how you feel.
 Let’s say the pain did not go away, so you decided to see a chiropractor.
 After a few weeks of treatment, you had no more pain.
 No work was missed.
 If you lived in a no-fault state, you would probably not be allowed to file a claim.
-When your insurance adjuster views your car he will probably state that this was indeed a minor accident and that you would be qualified for reimbursement or compensation.
-No major injury, no major damage, no major settlement.
+When your insurance adjuster views your car, he will probably state that this was indeed a minor accident and that you would qualify for reimbursement or compensation.
+No significant injury, no major damage, no major settlement.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.